stfc/ansible-harbor/README.md

 With Host SSL
 -------------

-If you are planning on handling SSL termination on the server you must do the following too:
-- Issue a certificate to the harbor hostname and the docker mirror
-- Copy .pem files to `roles/docker_cache/files` as per the instructions inside.
-By default these are in .gitignore
 - Create TLS secret (chage order of the chain if certifications are from Digital Infrastructure) `kubectl create secret tls secret-tls --cert test.harbor.stfc.ac.uk.crt --key test.harbor.stfc.ac.uk.key -n harbor`